CDCgov/NEDSS-SystemAdminGuide/docs/quickstart.md

 3. **Nifi** - Populates Elasticsearch indices from the NBS database.
 4. **NBS Gateway** - Efficiently manages intricate strangler routing logic between modern and legacy NBS.
 5. **Data Ingestion** - Enables NBS to seamlessly ingest HL7 data from labs and other entities into the NBS system.
-6. **Keycloak** - Primary Identity Provider (IDP).
+6. **Keycloak** - Primary Identity Provider (IdP).
 Also used for token management and SSO integration, for example, OAuth, SAML integration with Okta, etc.

 ## Prerequisites
 Tools to Install